NOTE: Blog updated in February 2021 with additional influence marketing examples

 Such is this year’s The Hunter x Peppa Pig collection and last year’s Hunter x Disney featuring Mary Poppins limited edition footwear.

-Both Mary Poppins and Peppa Pig are share Hunter’s British heritage.
+Both Mary Poppins and Peppa Pig share Hunter’s British heritage.

-Mary Poppins known for its signature look of umbrella, bag and with kids in the film wearing rain boots made sense for Hunter to collaborate with Disney.
+Mary Poppins, known for its signature look of an umbrella, bag and with kids in the film wearing rain boots, made sense for Hunter to collaborate with Disney.

 And to pay homage to Peppa Pig’s 15th anniversary this year, Hunter partnered with Entertainment One, the studio that owns the rights cartoon show.